-Bright is an interesting movie to say the least.
-In my honest opinion, its a good movie to watch, but once you start to question the lore and some of the things happening in the movie, you’ll start to see of its problems.
+Bright is an interesting movie, to say the least.
+In my honest opinion, it’s a good movie to watch, but once you start to question the lore and some of the things happening in the movie, you’ll start to see its problems.

 Bright is set in fantasy-like Los Angeles.
 The twist here is that Elves, Orcs, Fairies, and Humans coexist in this fantasy world for over 2000 years.
 The story tries to add some level of social commentary, which I thought was OK for the most part, with Elves being the elite one percent while Orcs are systematically oppressed, but it wasn’t properly fleshed out in my opinion.
 I kept waiting for a brief flashback to explain why the Orcs became oppressed and how the Elves came to be the elites in the world but it was never explained.
 I still don’t know what it even means to be “blooded”, which is a term you’ll hear quite a lot in this movie.

 They also mentioned prophecies involving a Dark Lord returning, rare beings are known as “Bright’s” who can wield magic and impending doom on the horizon but that wasn’t touched on much either.
 I was left trying to come up with my own explanation as to what was happening on screen.
 It was poorly handled and left me out of the loop.